Prompt Programming for Cultural Bias and Alignment of Large Language Models: Conclusion

-Our findings are consistent with several complementary threads in the cultural-awareness literature beyond \cite{pgae346}.
-First, the persistence of a single Western-skewed “default” profile under generic prompting mirrors the WEIRD-centrism, where model responses tend to align most closely with Western, Educated, Industrialized, Rich, and Democratic populations \cite{atari2023which}.
-Second, the fact that explicit country identity in the prompt reliably shifts model behavior toward the target reference location aligns with persona-simulation evidence that nationality conditioning improves agreement with human responses \cite{kwok2024evaluating}.
-Third, our observation that alignment gains depend strongly on prompt formulation and optimization setup is consistent with prior evidence that measured cultural alignment can vary with prompt language, persona/demographic conditioning, and evaluation protocol \cite{AlKhamissi2024InvestigatingCA,10852463}.
-Finally, the model and country dependent hard cases that remain after manual prompting and \emph{DSPy} compilation are compatible with the \emph{WorldValuesBench} evaluation framing, which assesses value alignment by comparing model and human response distributions across demographic conditions and shows that performance is not uniform across the benchmark \cite{Zhao2024WorldValuesBenchAL}.
+Our findings are consistent with several threads in the cultural-awareness literature.
+First, the persistence of a single Western-skewed ``default'' profile under generic prompting mirrors prior findings on WEIRD-centrism, where model responses tend to align most closely with Western, Educated, Industrialized, Rich, and Democratic populations \cite{atari2023which}.
+Second, the fact that explicit country identity shifts model behavior toward the target reference location aligns with persona-simulation evidence that nationality conditioning can improve agreement with human responses \cite{kwok2024evaluating}.
+Third, our observation that alignment gains depend strongly on prompt formulation and optimization setup is consistent with evidence that measured cultural alignment varies with prompt language, persona or demographic conditioning, and evaluation protocol \cite{AlKhamissi2024InvestigatingCA,10852463}.
+Finally, the model- and country-dependent hard cases that remain after manual prompting and \emph{DSPy} compilation are compatible with the \emph{WorldValuesBench} framing, which shows that performance is not uniform across demographic and cultural conditions \cite{Zhao2024WorldValuesBenchAL}.